 - Snacks: Go for fresh fruit, soy yogurt, popcorn with nutritional yeast and nut butter on celery or apples.

 Common vegan and vegetarian foods — specifically tofu, seitan, textured vegetable protein and processed veggie burgers and sausages — often include wheat in the ingredients.
 If you choose to include these foods as part of your diet, read the ingredient lists carefully.

 Tips for Going Gluten-Free

-- Read ingredient lists.
-Many foods contain hidden gluten, including those you may not even suspect.
+- Read the ingredient list: Many foods contain hidden gluten, including those you may not even suspect.
 If you're unsure about a food and not able to check its ingredients (say, when you spot a snack in the office break room), it's probably best to steer clear altogether.

-- Eating out at a restaurant can be particularly challenging due to cross contamination.
-Your food may not have gluten, but it may have been cut on a board, or fried with gluten containing foods.
-Make sure to inform your server if you have celiac disease or a gluten sensitivity.
+- Be extra-careful at restaurants: Eating out at a restaurant can be particularly challenging due to cross-contamination.
+Your food may not have gluten, but it may have been cut on a board or fried with gluten-containing foods.
+Make sure to tell your server if you have celiac disease or gluten sensitivity.

 - Choose baking flour with a "gluten-free" label: Many types of bread, waffle and muffin mixes, pizza crusts and other foods are available without gluten.